 Morning sessions at 10:45

-Advances in sports analytics and lessons for management
+Analytics for the win: advances in sports analytics and lessons for management

 Dr Otto Koppius, assistant professor of decision and information sciences